Tim Tam Slice, No Fuss

 • 1/2 cup thickened cream

-This Tim Tam slice makes about 16 squares from a standard 20 x 20cm tin.
+Makes about 16 squares from a standard 20 x 20cm tin.

-How to make this Tim Tam slice step by step
+How to make it step by step

 Tim Tam Slice